What is Samba?

 The first surdo or primeira is the largest of our three bass drums.
 The second surdo or segunda is generally slightly smaller and always tuned slightly higher.
 These large surdos can be anywhere between 20″ and 26″ across, and of varying heights.

 Surdos are worn in front of the body using either a shoulder or waist strap.
-They are played with a single beater, with the other hand placed intermittently on the drum head to deaden the beat and keep time with the surdos opposite.
+They are played with a single beater, with the other hand placed intermittently on the drum head to deaden the sound and keep time with the surdos opposite.
 The first surdo plays the accent on the “two”, and the second surdo plays on the “one”.

 In a Brazilian bateria, you wouldn’t be allowed to touch the two big surdos until you’d been playing other instruments in the band for many years.
 Although they may look simple to play (and technically, they are), with the big surdos timing is everything.
 When you play these drums you are keeping time for the whole of the rest of the band, so your job couldn’t be more important.
 If you’ve got great timing and you’re reasonably strong, this could be the drum for you.